 Measures to reduce the spread of the coronavirus (Covid-19) and pressures on the NHS mean some breast clinic appointments are changing, but it's still important to tell your GP about any new breast symptom.
+This page is regularly reviewed and revised.
+Last reviewed 28 August 2020.

 The Association of Breast Surgery (ABS) has said that some breast clinic appointments are being delayed, carried out over the phone or cancelled because of the coronavirus outbreak.